70 Unit 7 Practice and Assessment

 Outcome 4

-11) A person with of 65 kg is out walking two dogs when suddenly the dogs pull in opposite directions.
+11) A person with mass of 65 kg is out walking two dogs when suddenly the dogs pull in opposite directions.
 Dog 1 pulls with a force of 500 N to the right.
 Dog 2 pulls with 300 N to the left.
 In order to stay upright, the person has to run to keep their feet underneath their center of gravity (rather than just keep them planted).
 Therefore, we will ignore friction.

 d) What is the velocity of the dog walker after 3 s?